Blog

 Curious about creating more time in your workday?
 Clockwise optimizes your schedule to create a smarter calendar.
 You can learn more here.
 If you’d like to learn how to implement a time management toolkit for your team, we also offer solutions for teams.

-How to use the out-of-office feature in Google Calendar
+How to use the out of office feature in Google Calendar

-When you add OOO (out-of-office) as a calendar event in Google Calendar, your calendar will automatically decline invitations for events that overlap with it.
+When you add an OOO (out-of-office) calendar event in Google Calendar, your calendar will automatically decline invitations for events that overlap with it.
 That way, you protect your out-of-office time with little effort on your end.
 Let yourself truly unplug, knowing that you won’t need to constantly monitor and RSVP to incoming meeting requests.

-Here’s how to do it, whether you’re using your computer or mobile device (Android, iPhone, and iPad users — we’ve also got you covered).
+Here’s how to do it, whether you’re using your computer or mobile device (Android, iPhone, and iPad users — we’ve got you covered).

 Note: Out-of-office scheduling is only available for Google Workspace (formerly G Suite) accounts through work or school — not personal Google accounts.